Disability discrimination law: employment rights

 - the physical features of an employer’s premises

 Another important protection is that the law also outlaws disability-related harassment (or bullying) against people with disabilities in the workplace.
 This is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence, humiliation or hurt.

 It can include behaviour such as name-calling, making fun of a person’s disability or making fun of people with disabilities generally.

 Reasonable adjustments in the workplace

-There is a special form of disability discrimination that occurs where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.
+There is a special form of disability discrimination where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.

 Failing to meet the duty cannot be justified and is always unlawful.

 An employer is under a duty to make reasonable adjustments for a job applicant or employee with a disability if the following conditions apply:

 - the person with a disability is at a large disadvantage compared to people who do not have a disability